nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 If you want to edit the tags for a recipe, use `/tag` with the corresponding action, which are either `add` or `delete`.
 For example:

 - `/tag:add vegetarian` <br />
   This adds the 'vegetarian' tag to the recipe.
-It is not an error if the recipe already contains this tag.
+If the recipe already contains this tag, an error is displayed.

 - `/tag:delete cold` <br />
   This removes the 'cold' tag from the recipe.
 If the recipe did not have this tag, an error is displayed.